Mud Flap Systems

 Our website is a participant in the Amazon affiliate program.
 This means we earn a small fee when people purchase something from Amazon by following our Shop Now links.
 This helps us keep our website live.

 So, you’ve got a great ride, and with time, you start noticing small chips and dents on the paint after you get off-road.
 If you tow a boat or trailer, you may also see small chips on the front of your towable.
 If you keep asking yourself how to stop this madness, you’ve come to the right place!
 That’s because you need to get the right set of mud flaps.
 It will help you prevent damage to the vehicle and make it towable.

 Why You Need Heavy-Duty Mud Flaps

-These two pictures clearly explain, what happens between your truck and towable when you move.
-There appears air whirl, and road debris and particles get between the truck and the towable.
-When the rear end of the vehicle is not protected, the particles damage the paint and may cause dents and dings, which further lead to rust and corrosion.
+These two pictures clearly explain what happens between your truck and towable when you move.
+Air whirl appears, and road debris and particles get between the truck and the towable.
+When the vehicle’s rear end is not protected, the particles damage the paint and may cause dents and dings, which further lead to rust and corrosion.

 On the other hand, when the rear wheels rotate, road rocks and debris get stuck in the wheel tread.
 Influenced by centrifugal force, they can get out of the wheel tread and cause damage to the towable.
-The cost of such repairs can be quite high, especially when it comes to rust and corrosion, caused by dents and chips.
-Often such repairs include welding, cutting, shaving, trimming, prep, and paint job.
+Such repairs can be expensive, especially regarding rust and corrosion caused by dents and chips.
+Often, such repairs include welding, cutting, shaving, trimming, prep, and paint job.

 Who makes the best mud flaps?

-Well, this question is not that simple to answer by providing one or two mud flap brands.
+This question is not easy to answer by providing one or two mud flap brands.
 Yet, we have information about the best mud flap systems and know their strengths, weaknesses, and things that may influence your choice.
-Yet, the brands we like and work with are Towtector, Powerflow, Luverne Truck, Highland Contur, Rock Tamers, and many others.
-Keep browsing our website to find out more!
+Yet, the brands we like and work with are Towtector, Powerflow, Luverne Truck, Highland Contur, and many others.
+Please keep browsing our website to find out more!